gpolaert/agileek.github.io/_drafts/2015-04-07-docker-layers.md

 ### Caveats

-There is on drawback with this particular approach: You lose the capacities of the ```ADD``` syntax.
+There is one drawback with this particular approach: You lose the capacities of the ```ADD``` syntax.

 If you build the first Dockerfile, you will notice that each time the tgz is downloaded.
 Docker then verifies that the file hasn't changed and if not, uses the cached image.